-This is a business run by one individual for his or her own benefit.
+This is a business run by one individual for their own benefit.
 It is the simplest form of business organization.
 Proprietorships have no existence apart from the owners.
 The liabilities associated with the business are the personal liabilities of the owner, and the business terminates upon the proprietor's death.
-The proprietor undertakes the risks of the business to the extent of his/her assets, whether used in the business or personally owned.
+The proprietor undertakes the risks of the business to the extent of their assets, whether used in the business or personally owned.

 Single proprietors include professional people, service providers, and retailers who are "in business for themselves."
 Although a sole proprietorship is not a separate legal entity from its owner, it is a separate entity for accounting purposes.
 Financial activities of the business (e.g., receipt of fees) are maintained separately from the person's personal financial activities (e.g., house payment).

 A general partnership is an agreement, expressed or implied, between two or more persons who join together to carry on a business venture for profit.
 Each partner contributes money, property, labor, or skill; each shares in the profits and losses of the business; and each has unlimited personal liability for the debts of the business.

 Limited partnerships limit the personal liability of individual partners for the debts of the business according to the amount they have invested.
 Partners must file a certificate of limited partnership with state authorities.

 An LLC is a hybrid between a partnership and a corporation.
 Members of an LLC have operational flexibility and income benefits similar to a partnership but also have limited liability exposure.
 While this seems very similar to a limited partnership, there are significant legal and statutory differences.
 Consultation with an attorney to determine the best entity is recommended.